 - We hope there are no hard feelings and look forward

 - to doing business with you at your earliest convenience.

 AM: Yeah.
 Ouch.
 Sorry.
 A lot of them are like that.

 SS: No no don’t be sorry.
 You totally got that awful feeling you get when you’re in a place that was once so terribly dangerous.

 AM: And, I hope, the inanity of the later commercializing of that dangerous ground.

 SS: Ah yes.
 That too.
 Ann Medlock, thank you for the poetry, for the novel, for the Giraffe Heroes Project.
 May I ask what’s next for you?

 AM: Going on with the Giraffe Heroes stories, of course.
-And another book.
+And two more books.

-AM: Architecture.
+AM: The first one's about architecture.
 Which I once knew nothing about.
 Now I've built and have been living in a house designed by the amazing Christopher Alexander.
 That's all given me a lot of thoughts on what kind of architecture helps people stay sane.

 SS: The late bloomer continues to bloom.
 I’m going to rethink my expectations for the years ahead of me.